ncsa/pdbkup/README.md

 These are defaults that apply to the DIRS that will be backed up.
 Most often, all the dirs to be backed up are all part of the same filesystem or same type of filesystem, so it suffices to set relevant settings in one place.
-* SNAPDIR
-  * Name of snapdir, relative to the DIR path
 * SNAPDIR_DATE_FORMAT
   * If each snapshot has a date as part of it's name, specify that format here
   * Syntax is same as used by the `date` command
 * ARCHIVE_MAX_SIZE
   * Size limit, in Bytes, of a single archive file
-* ARCHIVE_MAX_SIZE=536870912000
 * ARCHIVE_MAX_FILES
   * maximum number of files in a single archive
-  * Adjust this based on median file size in the DIR
-  * so that archive files can reach ARCHIVE_MAX_SIZE
+  * Adjust this based on median file size in the DIR so that archive files can reach ARCHIVE_MAX_SIZE
   * Make this higher for filesystems with lots of small files

 Any of these defaults can be overridden on a per DIR basis by creating